Sarah – Interview 20

 The driver was only charged with driving without due care and attention, and then fined, and given penalty points and ordered to pay costs.
 Sarah had been told by the police that he would be charged at one court appearance and then sentenced at a later court appearance.
 She had been told by the police that it would be sensible to miss the first court appearance, which would be very short, but attend the court for the sentencing.
 However, the driver was charged and sentenced at the same time and so Sarah and her children missed his court appearance, which made them all very angry.
 The Crown Prosecution Service had not informed the police that this might happen.

 The police liaison officer was excellent, and passed on as much information as possible.
-He visited Sarah regularly in the first few weeks and then at least once a month and kept her up-to-date with what was happening.
+He visited Sarah regularly in the first few weeks and then at least once a month and kept her up-date with what was happening.
 Sarah and the family wanted as much information as possible about what had happened.
 The police took Sarah and her children to look at the road where the collision occurred and explained that tests had shown that Russell had not been speeding at the time of the collision.
 The bus company has also been excellent and has tried to help Sarah in every possible way.

 The inquest was held some time after the court case.
 There were a number of witnesses, but the driver of the transporter that caused the collision did not turn up.
 The coroner did not think that the word accident described what happened, so gave a narrative verdict.